 Sorry for the spoiler, but it’s a tie between both the Titans when you compare the number of exporting options you get.

-Both the apps can export your writing in Word, PDF, RTF, Text, and ePub formats.
+Both apps can export your writing in Word processor (Microsoft Word), PDF, RTF, Text, and ePub formats.

 However, while Scrivener allows some additional file options like Final Draft and OpenOffice, Ulysses fills the gap with HTML and direct publishing to WordPress and Medium.

 Having said that, I would give Scrivener a slight edge over Ulysses on device compatibility because it works great with Windows as well as Mac computers.
 And there’s also a dedicated app for iOS users on the app store.